 BY MUSTAFA KAMALIDDIN

-This easy fingerstyle ukulele arrangement of “Deck The Halls” features many repeating parts and some common chords, but it has enough challenge in it make for a fun week or two practicing this piece.
+This easy fingerstyle ukulele arrangement of the holiday classic song “Deck The Halls” features many repeating parts and some common chords, but it has enough challenge in it make for a fun week or two practicing this piece.

 The traditional lyrics of “Deck the Halls,” with their mention of boughs of holly and donning gay apparel, dates back to the 1860s.
 But the melody dates back even further, being taken from a traditional Welsh New Year’s Eve carol first published in 1794.